apache/spark/docs/apache-airflow-providers-postgres/connections/postgres.rst

     Specify the password to connect.

 Extra (optional)
-    Specify the extra parameters (as json dictionary) that can be used in postgres connection.
+    Specify the extra parameters (as json dictionary) that can be used in Postgres connection.
 The following parameters out of the standard python parameters are supported: